Aries: Efficient Testing of Deep Neural Networks via Labeling-Free Accuracy Estimation: Methodology

-In \textit{Aries}, the dropout prediction plays an important role to estimate the distance to decision boundaries.
+In \textit{Aries}, the dropout prediction plays an important role in estimating the distance to decision boundaries.
 Therefore, the dropout rate is the first potential influencing factor.
-Next, the number of areas that determines the splitting granularity could be the second influencing factor.
+Next, the number of buckets that determines the splitting granularity could be the second influencing factor.
 In addition, since our technique uses dropout prediction and label change times to approximate the distance between the data and the decision boundaries, the distance approximation method is the third influencing factor.
-In Section \ref{sec:rq2} we will explore the influence and the best settings of \textit{Aries} for these three factors.
+In Section~\ref{sec:rq2} we will explore the influence and the best settings of \textit{Aries} for these three factors.